Understanding Lead and Water

 Testing your water is easier and less expensive than you may think.
 The U.S. Environmental Protection Agency, which oversees the quality of tap water, recommends sending samples to a certified laboratory for analysis.
 EPA’s Safe Drinking Water Hotline, at 800-426-4791, can provide a list of qualified labs in your area.
 Lead testing is also available at the Erie County Public Health Laboratory for a nominal fee.
 Call 716-898-6100 for more information.

-For a limited number of participants, the Erie County Water Authority is offering free lead and copper testing for homes within its service areas, as part of its Annual Lead and Copper Study.
-Those interested in being part of the Annual Lead and Copper Study should contact the Erie County Water Authority at 716-849-8484.
+For all customers, the ECWA is offering free lead and copper testing for homes within its service area.
+For those who are interested and qualify for the Annual Lead and Copper Study please contact the ECWA at 716-849-8484.

 To maximize the accuracy of your results, it is very important to follow the directions.
 Here are a few key points, which will also be included in the sample collection instructions: